-Following the separation, we anticipate that our corporate governance will include the following notable features:
+Following the separation, we anticipate our corporate governance will include the following notable features:

 Board Diversity.
-Our Nominating and Governance Committee is responsible for reviewing with the board of directors, on an annual basis, the appropriate characteristics, skills and experience required for the board of directors as a whole and its individual members.
-In evaluating the suitability of individual candidates (both new candidates and current members), the Nominating and Governance Committee, in recommending candidates for election, and the board of directors, in approving (and, in the case of vacancies, appointing) such candidates, will take into account many factors, including the following:
+Our Corporate Governance Committee is responsible for reviewing with the Board of Directors, on an annual basis, the appropriate characteristics, skills and experience required for the Board as a whole.
+In evaluating and recommending the suitability of candidates (both new candidates and current members) for election, the following factors will be taken into account:

-- personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company;

-- experience as a board member or executive officer of another publicly held company; - strong finance experience; - · diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - · diversity of background and perspective, including with respect to age, gender, race, place of residence and specialized experience; - experience relevant to our business industry and with relevant social policy concerns; and - relevant academic expertise or other proficiency in an area of our business operations.
+- personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company; - experience as a board member or executive officer of another publicly held company; - strong finance experience; - expertise and experience in substantive matters pertaining to our business; - diversity of background and perspective, including with respect to age, gender, race, place of residence and specialized experience; - · experience relevant to our business industry and with relevant social policy concerns; and - · relevant academic expertise or other proficiency in an area of our business operations.

-Currently, our board evaluates each individual in the context of the board of directors as a whole, with the objective of assembling a group that can best maximize the success of the business and represent shareholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
+Currently, our board evaluates each individual in the context of the Board of Directors as a whole, with the objective of assembling a group that can best maximize the success of the business and represent shareholder interests through the exercise of sound judgment using its diversity of experience in these various areas.